liz3/DecIRC/README.md

 /disconnect - close connection, currently also resets channels and users states

 /raw - switch between normal "rendering" and "raw buffer"

+/notify - Toggle notifications in current channel. this does not give feedback rn.
 ```

 # Raw Buffer